 Spray foam will stop a roof leak for as long as the building exists.
 This is because spray foam is a renewable roofing system.

-If you didn’t know, spray foam will degrade when exposed to UV rays.
-To combat this, silicone coating is applied over spray foam.
+If you didn’t know, spray foam would degrade when exposed to UV rays.
+To combat this, a silicone coating is applied over spray foam.

 - For a 10-year warranty, 20 mils of coating will be applied over the foam.